genepattern/tfsites.AnnotateAndVisualizeInSilicoSNVAnalysis/docs/v1/index.md

 ## Output Files
-1. SNV Effects Output Table (.tsv)
+1. SNV effects output table (.tsv)
 - Note: if PFM reference data is provided instead of PBM reference data, then the columns `Reference Affinity` and `Alternate Affinity` will instead be labeled `Reference Score` and `Alternate Score`
 - Columns:
     - `Sequence Name:` name of the sequence being analyzed